netdata/netdata/README.md

 - **BOINC** - monitors task states for local and remote BOINC client software using the remote GUI RPC interface.
 Also provides alarms for a handful of error conditions.

 And you can extend it, by writing plugins that collect data from any source, using any computer language.

 ---

-## Installation

-Use our **[automatic installer](https://github.com/netdata/netdata/wiki/Installation)** to build and install it on your system.

-It should run on **any Linux** system (including IoT).
-It has been tested on:

-- Alpine
-- Arch Linux
-- CentOS
-- Debian
-- Fedora
-- Gentoo
-- openSUSE
-- PLD Linux
-- RedHat Enterprise Linux
-- SUSE
-- Ubuntu

----